Development Review & Project Design Process

-The Citys Development Review & Project Design Process was established as a means to implement the goals and policies of the General Plan.
+The city's Development Review and Project Design Process was established as a means to implement the goals and policies of the General Plan.

-The City enjoys its "Small Town" character and seeks high quality development that properly implements the Citys vision with respect to design, method of construction, aesthetics, and sensitivity to the physical, social, and economic environment.
+The City of Paso Robles enjoys its "small town" character and seeks high quality development that properly implements the City's vision with respect to design, method of construction, aesthetics, and sensitivity to the physical, social, and economic environment.

-The intent of the Development Review & Design Review Process is to ensure that the physical design of new development and changes in existing development meets the following objectives:
+The intent of the Development Review and Design Review Process is to ensure that the physical design of new development and changes in existing development meets the following objectives:

-There are three (3) types of Development Review Applications: Major, Minor, and Staff Review.
-Consideration of these Applications is a discretionary act and specific findings need to be made by the City before any of these types of Applications are approved with or without conditions.
+Consideration of these applications is a discretionary act and specific findings need to be made by the city before any of these types of applications are approved with or without conditions.

-In some cases, a development project may require more than one type of application approval simultaneously; i.e. a Planned Development, a Conditional Use Permit, and a Parcel Map, for a new commercial development in the PD overlay district involving a lot split and a conditionally permitted use.
+In some cases, a development project may require more than one type of application approval simultaneously; i.e., a Planned Development (PD), a Conditional Use Permit, and a Parcel Map, for a new commercial development in the PD overlay district involving a lot split and a conditionally permitted use.